-$0.04 Earnings Per Share Expected for Phunware, Inc. (NASDAQ:PHUN) This Quarter

-Equities analysts expect Phunware, Inc. (NASDAQ:PHUN – Get Rating) to post earnings of ($0.04) per share for the current quarter, according to Zacks Investment Research.
-Three analysts have provided estimates for Phunware’s earnings.
-The highest EPS estimate is ($0.03) and the lowest is ($0.05).
-Phunware posted earnings per share of ($0.12) in the same quarter last year, which would suggest a positive year-over-year growth rate of 66.7%.
-The firm is scheduled to issue its next quarterly earnings report on Monday, January 1st.
+Brokerages forecast that Phunware, Inc. (NASDAQ:PHUN – Get Rating) will post ($0.04) earnings per share for the current fiscal quarter, according to Zacks Investment Research.
+Three analysts have made estimates for Phunware’s earnings, with the lowest EPS estimate coming in at ($0.05) and the highest estimate coming in at ($0.03).
+Phunware reported earnings of ($0.12) per share during the same quarter last year, which would suggest a positive year over year growth rate of 66.7%.
+The business is expected to announce its next quarterly earnings results on Monday, January 1st.

-On average, analysts expect that Phunware will report full year earnings of ($0.23) per share for the current fiscal year, with EPS estimates ranging from ($0.32) to ($0.13).
-For the next year, analysts expect that the company will post earnings of ($0.17) per share, with EPS estimates ranging from ($0.26) to ($0.07).
-Zacks’ EPS averages are an average based on a survey of sell-side research firms that cover Phunware.
+On average, analysts expect that Phunware will report full-year earnings of ($0.23) per share for the current fiscal year, with EPS estimates ranging from ($0.32) to ($0.13).
+For the next year, analysts expect that the business will report earnings of ($0.17) per share, with EPS estimates ranging from ($0.26) to ($0.07).
+Zacks’ earnings per share calculations are an average based on a survey of sell-side analysts that cover Phunware.

 Separately, Zacks Investment Research cut Phunware from a “hold” rating to a “strong sell” rating in a research report on Tuesday, March 29th.